Innovation

 Current Projects

 Design Tools to Cognitive Processes to Innovation.
-We are collecting data (~50 hrs/team) from semester-long product realization teams (approximately 60 teams across three yrs of data collection) to understand how the artifacts and tools in the design environment shape cognitive processes like analogy and mental simulation to in turn influence the quality of final solutions.
+We have collected data (~30 hrs/team) from semester-long product realization teams (approximately 60 teams across three yrs of data collection) to understand how the artifacts and tools in the design environment shape cognitive processes like analogy and mental simulation to in turn influence the quality of final solutions.

 spacer